 (o) Marine finfish.
-Unless otherwise specified by this section, the species limitations for marine finfish taken by sport fishing from the waters of this state shall be as specified in regulations adopted under authority of section 26-159a of the Connecticut General Statutes.
+Unless otherwise specified by section 26-112-45 of the Regulations of Connecticut State Agencies, the species limitations for marine finfish taken by sport fishing from the waters of this state shall be as specified in regulations adopted under authority of section 26-159a of the general statutes.